 - Keep you weapons clean and you bayonet sharp.

-"Remember, as this nation's 21st century warrior, America is relying on you as you assume your post on the national wall of defense."
+- Always be proud to be called a Soldier."Remember, as this nation's 21st century warrior, America is relying on you as you assume your post on the national wall of defense."